 - 1. There is a well-defined quality improvement plan for assessing and improving organizational quality.
 The QI plan addresses: - a.
 Processes for how issues are identified; - b.
 What solutions are implemented; - c.
 Any new or additional issues are identified and managed on an ongoing basis; - d.
 The internal structures minimize risks for individuals and staff; - e.
 The processes used for assessing and improving organizational quality are identified; and - f.
 The quality improvement plan is reviewed and updated at a minimum annually and this review is documented. - 2.
-Areas of risk to persons served and to the organization are identified based on services, supports, treatment or care offered including, but not limited to: - a.
-Incidents: - i.
+Areas of risk to persons served and to the organization are identified and monitored based on services, supports, treatment or care offered including, but not limited to: - a.
+Incidents and accidents: - i.
 There is evidence that incidents are reported to the DBHDD Office of Incident Management and Investigation as required by DBHDD Policy, Reporting and Investigating Deaths and Critical Incidents in Community Services; - b.
-Accidents; - c.
-Complaints; - d.
-Grievances; - e.
+Healthcare Standard & Welfare; - c.
+Complaints & Grievances; - i.
+The organization's policy and process for complaints and grievances should include the external process as defined in Complaints and Grievances Regarding Community Services, 19-101 - d.
 Individual Rights Violations; - i.
-There is documented evidence that any restrictive interventions utilized must be reviewed by the organization's Rights Committee; - f.
-Practices that limit freedom of choice or movement; - g.
-Medication Management; - h.
-Infection Control; - i.
-Positive Behavior Support Plan tracking and monitoring; - j.
-Breaches of Confidentiality; and - k.
-Health and Human Rights of persons with developmental disabilities. - 3.
+There is documented evidence that any restrictive interventions utilized must be reviewed by the organization's Rights Sub-Committee; - e.
+Practices that limit freedom of choice or movement; - f.
+Medication Management; - g.
+Infection Control; - h.
+Positive Behavior Support Plan tracking and monitoring to include prohibition of restrictive interventions; - i.
+Breaches of Confidentiality; and - j.
+Protection of Health and Human Rights of persons with developmental disabilities. - 3.
 Indicators of performance are in place for assessing and improving organizational quality.
 The organization is able to demonstrate: - a.
 The indicators of performance established for each issue: - i.
 The method of routine data collection; - ii.
 The method of routine measurement; - iii.
 The method of routine evaluation; and - iv.
 Target goals/expectations for each indicator; - b.
 Outcome Measurements determined and reviewed for each indicator on a quarterly basis; - c.
 The inclusion of cultural diversity competency practices is evident by: - i.
 Staff articulating an understanding of the social, cultural, religious and other needs and differences unique to the individual; - ii.
 Staff honoring these differences and preferences (such as worship or dietary preferences in supporting the individuals daily; and - iii.
 The inclusion of cultural competency in Quality Improvement Processes. - d.
 Distribution of Quality Improvement findings on a quarterly basis to: - i.
 Individuals served or their representatives as indicated in the plan; - ii.
 Organizational staff; - iii.
 The governing body; and - iv.
 Other stakeholders as determined by the governing body.